Buying life insurance as a cancer patient presents several challenges.

 - Do you have a family history of cancer and have any close family members died of cancer?

 Make sure your application clearly answers everything regarding your medical history.
 The underwriters tend to get worried when they see an application that skips mentioning certain information, especially when the person applying is a former cancer patient.
-By submitting a complete application, you give yourself the best chance at getting a fair rating and avoiding a rejection.

 Life Insurance Quotes for Cancer Patients